-- Section 15.4 Negotiating Committee.
+Section 15.4 Negotiating Committee.
 One (1) employee of the bargaining unit shall be allowed paid time off for contract negotiation purposes.
 If the negotiations continue beyond the employee's regular workday, such employee shall not receive any pay beyond his or her regular work hours for participating in the negotiations.
 One (1) additional bargaining unit employee elected to serve on the negotiating committee will be released (without pay) from work to attend scheduled negotiating meetings.
-Upon request from the Union the County will provide a written statement of the dates and hours of release time and the employee's regular hourly rate. - Section 15.5 Bulletin Board.
-The County shall provide bulletin board space for use by the Union in areas accessible to members of the bargaining unit. - Section 15.6 Access to Space.
-The County shall, according to County policy AD118005Z, make available to the Union, meeting space, rooms, etc., for the purpose of labor and management activities that are for "governmental purposes" and, where such activities would not interfere with the normal work of the County, provided that bargaining unit employees who attend such meetings shall be on their own time. - Section 15.7 Copies.
-The Union will provide copies of this Agreement and related materials to the County for distribution to new employees. - Section 15.8 Mileage Reimbursement.
-The County agrees to reimburse employees for mileage based on Internal Revenue Service guidelines for the use of their own vehicle while on official County business. - Section 15.9 Personnel Files.
-The employees covered by this Agreement may examine their personnel files. - Section 15.10 Discipline.
+Upon request from the Union the County will provide a written statement of the dates and hours of release time and the employee's regular hourly rate.

+Section 15.5 Bulletin Board.
+The County shall provide bulletin board space for use by the Union in areas accessible to members of the bargaining unit.

+Section 15.6 Access to Space.
+The County shall, according to County policy AD118005Z, make available to the Union, meeting space, rooms, etc., for the purpose of labor and management activities that are for "governmental purposes" and, where such activities would not interfere with the normal work of the County, provided that bargaining unit employees who attend such meetings shall be on their own time.

+Section 15.7 Copies.
+The County will post this Agreement on the County's web site and provide a copy to the Union in electronic format.
+The County will update the link with any changes to the Agreement.

+Section 15.8 Mileage Reimbursement.
+The County agrees to reimburse employees for mileage based on Internal Revenue Service guidelines for the use of their own vehicle while on official County business.

+Section 15.9 Personnel Files.
+The employees covered by this Agreement may examine their personnel files.

+- Section 15.10 Discipline.
 Employees shall have the right to Union representation at any meeting regarding the discussion of possible disciplinary action affecting the employee.
 If the employee desires Union representation, said employee shall be provided reasonable time to arrange for Union representation.
 Prior to such meeting, the supervisor involved shall notify the employee of his or her right to such representation. - Section 15.11 Performance Evaluations.
 Any performance standards used to measure the performance of employees shall be fair, just and reasonable and uniformly applied throughout the Department. - Section 15.12 Electronic Funds Transfer.
 All regular employees shall authorize paycheck deposit by electronic funds transfer (EFT) within thirty (30) days of employment. - Section 15.12.1 Changes.
 Changes to a different institution or account require four (4) weeks notice and can be made no more than once per calendar quarter.
-The Executive or his or her designee may grant exceptions.

-Section 15.12.2 Emergency Cessation.
+The Executive or his or her designee may grant exceptions. - Section 15.12.2 Emergency Cessation.
 Employees may temporarily stop EFT in emergency situations with at least seven (7) calendar days notice before a scheduled payday.
 Employees must restart the EFT within three (3) months.
-The Executive or his or her designee may grant exceptions.

-Section 15.12.3 Inability Waiver.
-Employees providing documentation of their inability to open a checking and/or savings account may have this requirement waived.

-Section 15.13 Eligibility Quirks.
-If an employee fails to receive compensation in any month for eighty (80) hours as required by Articles 5, 6, 7 and 23 of the Agreement, and the failure is due to a quirk in scheduling and through no fault of the employee, the individual nevertheless shall be considered eligible for all applicable benefits during the month in question.

-Section 15.14 Information Request Notice.
+The Executive or his or her designee may grant exceptions. - Section 15.12.3 Inability Waiver.
+Employees providing documentation of their inability to open a checking and/or savings account may have this requirement waived. - Section 15.13 Eligibility Quirks.
+If an employee fails to receive compensation in any month for eighty (80) hours as required by Articles 5, 6, 7 and 23 of the Agreement, and the failure is due to a quirk in scheduling and through no fault of the employee, the individual nevertheless shall be considered eligible for all applicable benefits during the month in question. - Section 15.14 Information Request Notice.
 The County shall, as soon as reasonably possible, notify an employee of any public disclosure request demanding the release of an employee's personal information.